Doron-L/PriceOfCall/README.md

 I threw classes 2, 8, 9, 10, 14, as they didn't seem relevant.
 Classes 3 and 4 were grouped as the non-picked up calls. the rest of the classes were grouped as the picked-up calls.

 ## Exploratory Data Analysis
+I first looked at the country feature.
+There were calls to many different countries, but only the US and GB had more than 100 calls each.
+More specifically, after cleaning ..., there were 299163 and 381 calls to the US and GB, respectively.
+Since these calls are further divided to the many other features, I removed GB as well.

-I first made an exploratory data analysis to see if there are dependencies between the pick-up ratio and the features.
+Then I made an exploratory data analysis to see if there are dependencies between the pick-up ratio and the features.
 It looked like the pick-up rate depends on....
 However, I suspected that this dependecy may be some averaging over....
 Thus, I plotted the pick-up rate vs. hour for the 2 area codes with the highest number of calls.